 The recovery workflow works as a runbook and can be executed based on your application’s requirements.
 It enables you to define steps to logically group the virtual machines in a DR plan to perform operations in a defined order.
-When you create a DR plan, Phoenix DraaS makes your job a little easier by automatically creating a default recovery workflow for the DR plan and adds all the virtual machines in the DR plan to a single VM boot step.
-You can go ahead and review the default recovery workflow in the Recovery Workflow section on the Recovery tab on the DR plan details page of the Phoenix Management Console.
+When you create a DR plan, Druva DraaS makes your job a little easier by automatically creating a default recovery workflow for the DR plan and adds all the virtual machines in the DR plan to a single VM boot step.
+You can go ahead and review the default recovery workflow in the Recovery Workflow section on the Recovery tab on the DR plan details page of the Management Console.
 You can edit the default recovery workflow based on your failover requirements by adding multiple recovery steps, such as virtual machine (VM) boots and time delays.
 Read on to know more about VM boots and time delays.

 Actions possible in a Recovery Workflow